Building a Custom Home with Reno Home Builders

 Visit the Build Site frequently.

 Once the build starts, you and the appropriate personnel should visit the job site frequently.
 Just be sure that you’re not getting in the way and stalling progress.
-Your builder should let you know when to visit and communicate changes and challenges frequently.
+Your Reno home builders should let you know when to visit and communicate changes and challenges frequently.
 The key throughout this process is good communication.

-At Kirby Construction we exercise great care in shepherding you through the custom home building experience.
-We commit ourselves to honesty, integrity and craftsmanship.
+At Kirby Construction, our Reno home builders, designers, and staff exercise great care in shepherding you through the custom home building experience.
+We commit ourselves to honesty, integrity, and craftsmanship.
 Your satisfaction is our goal throughout your journey.
-We’re here to help with everything from pre-construction services and new construction to remodels and additions.
-Get planning with us today!
+We’re here to help with everything from pre-construction services and new construction to remodeling in Reno.
+Get custom home planning with us today!